chaddjohnson/greatupsells/README.md

 ### Adding a shared dependency for all projects

 To add a dependency shared by all packages, simply run `yarn add foo -W`.
-To remove a dependency, run `yarn add foo`.
+To remove a dependency, run `yarn remove foo -W`.

 Note that `lerna add foo` will add `foo` to package.json in all packages and _not_ to the high-level `package.json`.